Backpacking Packing List

 - Swimming shorts that are not too colorfully obnoxious can double as your second pair of shorts.

-- Socks and underwear can be washed and dried quickly in the sink, so take less.
+- Socks (I no longer carry any) and underwear can be washed and dried quickly in the sink, so take less.

-- Blue Jeans are heavy and dry slower than Christmas, leave them behind if you only plan to visit tropical locations (i.e., Southeast Asia).
+- Blue jeans are heavy and dry slow, leave them behind if you only plan to visit tropical locations (i.e., Southeast Asia).

 - Be just a tad more conservative in choosing messages on your shirts.
 It may be easier to offend local people than you realize.